 This post may contain affiliate links.
 Please read my disclosure policy.

-All the flavors that you love in fresh strawberry shortcake in a luscious, rich, creamy bowl of ice cream!
+All the flavors of fresh strawberry shortcake in a luscious, rich, creamy bowl of ice cream!

-We’ve had the same electric ice cream maker for many years now, and it’s still going strong.
+We’ve had the same electric ice cream maker for years and it’s still going strong.
 Cuisinart makes an inexpensive, dependable and easy-to-use model that we highly recommend.
-See the Amazon link at the bottom of the post for more information.
+Watch for a good sale or check Amazon and pick one up!

 Start with a luscious vanilla based ice cream.
-For this recipe you will need:
+For this recipe you’ll need:

 - whole milk